payu-india/CMS-Chatbot/docs/MCP/api-credentials-mcp-server.md

 > 📘 Reference:
 >
-> To obtain your API credentials, visit the [Get Client ID and Secret](https://docs.payu.in/docs/get-client-id-and-secret-from-dashboard).
+> To obtain your API credentials, refer to [Get Client ID and Secret](https://docs.payu.in/docs/get-client-id-and-secret-from-dashboard).

 Required credentials: